 We have been working on landscaping and our beach with the assistance of our groundskeeper, Rogillio, who makes me tired watching him work away in 90 degree heat, with a smile.
 We brought in a load of sand and he has been working on out beach to make and keep it beautiful.

 See the small coconut trees on left ?
-They were 1 foot tall couple months ago.
+They were 1 foot till a couple months ago.

 See three small palms on right side ? $800 BZ !